alesscor/Measuring-Water-Collection/Resources/Extraction/README.md

 # Extraction tools

-The data source contains Climate Data Records, which file format is netCDF4, `.nc` file extension.
-They are extracted from NOAA's NCEI directory at `https://www.ncei.noaa.gov/data/cmorph-high-resolution-global-precipitation-estimates/access/daily/0.25deg/`.
+The data source contains global daily Climate Data Records, which file format is netCDF4, `.nc` file extension.
+It can be extracted from NOAA's NCEI directory at https://www.ncei.noaa.gov/data/cmorph-high-resolution-global-precipitation-estimates/access/daily/0.25deg/.

 ## Some attributes